 By implementing SEO techniques you can increase viewers of your dental website leading to more brand awareness and eventually, patients!
 You can begin to grow your practice by organically ranking on the SERP (search engine results page).
 To start wrestling with SEO, you can book a free strategy session, or continue to read for more information.

-SEO means optimizing your website to be the best it can be for search engines.
-There is tons of research involved in making SEO work for you.
+Search Engine Optimization (SEO) means optimizing your dental website to be the best it can be for search engines.
+There are tons of research involved in making dental SEO work for you.
 Including on and off-page strategies, such as:

 - Keyword research

 - URL structure